shreyas-girjapure/Salesforce/Security-Model-Salesforce/Object-Level-Security/Object-Level-Security.md

 1. The user which has access must be getting extra field permission from either permission set or permission set group.
 ## Does muting a permission in permission set group also mutes profile's permissions ?

-1. No , It does not muting only affects the overall permission aggregation of the group.
+1. No , It does not muting only has effects on  the overall permission aggregation of the group.

 ## What can `profiles` do over `permission set` ?
 1. Login IP ranges